Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `parent`

+*Read-only*.
 A reference to the parent element.

 **Returns**: